Mega brewing merger presents opportunities, perils for rivals

 Further assets, such as in eastern Europe, may also come up for grabs.

-Exactly one year ago, Dutch brewer Heineken rejected a takeover approach by SABMiller, whose move was seen as a defense against advances from AB InBev.
+Exactly one year ago, Dutch brewer Heineken rejected a takeover approach by SABMiller, whose move was seen as a defence against advances from AB InBev.

 Family-controlled Heineken at the time said it wanted to remain independent, but with a combined rival some three times its size, analysts say the solo route is about to get tougher.